Part-Time Focused Intervention

 What is Focused ABA Therapy?

 Focused ABA therapy is a type of behavior therapy used to treat children with ASD and other developmental disabilities.
 Rather than a fully comprehensive ABA program, focused ABA therapy is meant to help with a limited set of key behavioral targets.
-Our part-time services typically range between 15-25 hours per week.
+Our part-time services typically range between 15-25 hours per week and can work alongside our mental healh counseling.
 Treatment recommendations depend on each child’s unique needs and will be discussed with you at the time of their ABA assessment.

 What is the Goal of Focused ABA Therapy?